Faddi786/PFEPL-Drone-Battery-Android-App-/README.md

 1. Simplified Data Entry:

-o	Combine the start and end forms into a single unified form for easier data submission.
+•	Combine the start and end forms into a single unified form for easier data submission.

 2. User-Based Login:

-o	Introduce personalized login accounts for users to ensure secure and streamlined access.
+•	Introduce personalized login accounts for users to ensure secure and streamlined access.

 3. Offline Data Storage:

-o	Implement a refresh button to sync and store essential data (e.g., employee, battery, drone, and project details) offline in a Room Database for better usability in remote areas.
+•	Implement a refresh button to sync and store essential data (e.g., employee, battery, drone, and project details) offline in a Room Database for better usability in remote areas.

 These enhancements aim to improve user experience, reduce complexity, and enhance the app's functionality in offline scenarios.